 Water conservation includes both water saving fixtures and changing behavior.
 Both of these reduces drinking water demand and the amount of water diverted from the source.
 Lower demand for drinking water also means reduced water and wastewater treatment costs because less water is pumped, purified, and pushed through the system.
 As Bellingham moves to metered water for all residential properties, customers will be able to reduce the water portion of their utility bills by reducing home water use.
 Try these Indoor Water Use Tips (PDF)

 Replacing water-guzzling fixtures can reduce home water consumption by up to 27 gallons per person per day.
-The City of Bellingham offers free Water Conservation Kits, one kit per household, to our water customers.
+The City of Bellingham offers a rebate program and free Water Conservation Kits, one kit per household, to our water customers.
 The kits contain one low-flow showerhead, a kitchen and a bathroom faucet aerator, and toilet leak detection tablets.
 The kits can be obtained from the Finance Department in City Hall at 210 Lottie Street.

 Leaky pipes, toilets and faucets are often the biggest water wasters around your home.
 On average, leaks account for nearly 11,000 gallons of water wasted per home, per year--enough to fill a backyard swimming pool.